highrut/3dgs-reconstruction/README.md

 ## Quick Start

-Create data folder in the root folder of this repository and move your images to data/SCENE_NAME/input.
+Create `data` folder in the root folder of this repository and move your images to `data/SCENE_NAME/input`.

 Then, run
 ```shell